 No matter how good your sequencing is, if you don’t optimise the isolation and preparation of your samples, the quality of you sequencing output is already compromised.
 Therefore, every little tweak and improvement to your process could save you a lot of money!

-This free guide – written by Professor David Smith from the Mayo Clinic – will take you through the entire process of nucleic acid isolation and library preparation for short-read and long-read whole genome sequencing, targeted sequencing, plus the various forms of RNAseq.
+This free guide – written by David Smith, Emeritus Professor of the Mayo Clinic – will take you through the entire process of nucleic acid isolation and library preparation for short-read and long-read whole genome sequencing, targeted sequencing, plus the various forms of RNAseq.

 With sample preparation there are endless choices and many companies you could buy from making the decision all that more difficult!
 This guide covers everything you need to know about sample preparation to help make these decisions a little bit easier!

 The first chapter focusses on the very first step required prior to sequencing.
 It provides guidance for different approaches depending on the sample source.

 Chapter Two: Generation of Different MPS Libraries: Whole Genome Sequencing (WGS)

 This chapter covers both short-read and long-read sequencing library prep, from a range of established and new approaches.

 Chapter Three: Generation of Different MPS Libraries: Targeted Sequencing

 This chapter discusses library preparation for more targeted sequencing approaches, when WGS is simply too much sequencing!

 The final chapter describes several different techniques for RNAseq library preparation, plus a brief note on CHIP-Seq.